 An Adverse Action that has been remanded to the Commission for further proceedings shall not be subject to further Requests for Reconsideration, but shall be appealable to ACAOM in accordance with these procedures.

-Please refer to the Policies and Procedures Handbook for more information.
+Please refer to the Policies and Procedures Manual for more information.

 A Request for Reconsideration of an adverse action that has been denied is appealable to ACAOM by filing a notice of intent to appeal with the Commission Chair with a copy to the Executive Director of the Commission within ten (10) days of the receipt of the denial notification.

-The procedure for the appeal process is described in the Pollicies and Procedures Handbook (see section 3.5).
+The procedure for the appeal process is described in the Policies and Procedures Manual (see section 3.5).

 Also, a Request for reconsideration that has been remanded to the Commission for further proceedings shall not subject to further Requests for Reconsideration, but shall be appealable to the Commission in accordance with the procedures.